LesnyRumcajs/lesnyrumcajs.github.io/_posts/2025-10-27-trekking-in-himalayas.md

 I booked the trek through a local agency in Kathmandu.
 You can see the details of the package on their [website](https://www.nepalhikingteam.com/package/everest-base-camp-heli-shuttle-trek).
 The package included all the necessary permits, accommodation in teahouses along the route, meals, a guide, and a porter.

 My original trek was a round-trip from Lukla to EBC via the Cho La Pass.
 Still, due to the heavy snowfall during my trek, we had to skip the pass and return via the same route (which I didn't want to repeat, so I took a helicopter back from Gorak Shep to Lukla).
+Luckily, I got a refund for this segment.

 Because the original plan didn't have other clients, I ended up having a private guide and porter for the entire trek, which was a nice bonus.
 Still, we joined another group for the entire trek to EBC itself (which ended up being the whole trek for me as well).

 The rough plan was outlined by the agency (map from the Nepal Hiking Team website)